 About Women for Healthy Rural Living

-Research shows that women are the primary consumers of health care for their families.
+Research shows that women are the primary healthcare consumers for their families.
 By targeting our message to women, we hope to impact the health and wellness of the entire family and community.

 WHRL continues through the generous financial support of individuals, foundations, and our corporate sponsors: Wyman’s of Maine, Machias Savings Bank, and Down East Community Hospital.